Free performance, load, and

 - more than 1,000,000 pageviews per hour and

 - up to 10,000 simultaneous users

 See our Sample Performance Tests section for detailed test reports.
 The actual load you can achieve is highly dependent on your network infrastructure, your server/client hardware, the file sizes, and your web application.
 We also provide screenshots of Webserver Stress Tool.

-Webserver Stress Tool simulates lots of users by sending http-requests to a webserver.
-It works with almost any server based technology like asp, jsp, cfm, or java.
+Webserver Stress Tool simulates lots of users by sending HTTP requests to a web server.
+It works with almost any server-based technology like asp, jsp, cfm, or java.
 Many different load patterns can be generated with this web testing tool.

 After running the standard installer it takes a few minutes to configure and start a test.
 Several users reported to us that they found a long searched bug in their software within 15 minutes after downloading and installing Webserver Stress Tool.